 Schelenburg, Water castle in Bissendorf, Germany.

-The castle was first mentioned in 1160 and initially belonged to the lords of Sledesen.
-In the late 14th century, it passed to the von Schele family, who became its defining owners.
+The castle was first recorded in 1160 and originally belonged to the lords of Sledesen.
+It passed to the von Schele family in the late 14th century, who left their mark on the building through a series of changes over the following generations.

 The name Schelenburg comes from the von Schele family, who shaped the castle from the 14th century onward.
 Visitors can still see the rooms that served as gathering spaces and private quarters for this ruling family.